Peer Reviewed Policy

 Peer Review Policy

 It is a process by which experts evaluate scholarly works and analyse the content.
-Its objective is to ensure and maintain high-quality standards of our publishing house.
+Its objective is to ensure and maintain the high-quality standards of our publishing house.

 The Peer Review Policy works as another checkpoint to make sure that only good and original quality work is published.
 All submitted manuscripts are read by our Editorial Staff who are experienced in their fields.
 We select only those research papers that meet our standards are sent for peer review and finally for publication.